DMVDXN/Unity-Cloud-Usage-Guide/README.md

   - Dedicated support and SLAs
   - Advanced security and compliance options

+*In the context of Unity's Build Automation service, "build minutes" refer to the time your project spends being processed by Unity's cloud servers during a build.
+These minutes are used to calculate your billable usage and determine whether you are exceeding any allocated limits.*

 **Note:** Pricing and limits can change; always check the [official Unity Cloud pricing page](https://unity.com/pricing) for the latest details.

 Unity Cloud Services pricing varies by plan and usage.
 Below is an approximate summary: